 Recently at Bloomburg, there has been a debate on the mens side in regard to "signing up" to be in a fraternity, vs. "earning your letters".

 Participants can be challenged to elevate their game, without putting them in danger.
-A program can be enlightened, and still contain elements of severe challenge.
+A program can be enlightened: and still contain elements of severe challenge.
 And when you do create such a program: each person that completes it, is a better person for doing it, at the end of the program.

-So instead of thoughtfully considering the fact that progressive, well constructed, and challenging programs have been PROVEN in countless studies to improve human achievement and produce better human beings - the University simply dismisses such ground breaking programs under the super large umbrella of "hazing"...and they go back to having their heads in the sand.
+So instead of thoughtfully considering the fact that progressive, well constructed, and challenging programs have been PROVEN in countless studies to improve human achievement and produce better human beings - the University simply dismisses such ground breaking programs under the amorphous umbrella of "hazing"...and they go back to having their heads in the sand.
 This, as they send their own personelle to "team building" programs - which are the exact same concept.

 Instead, I'd proposet the the Universtiy adopt a policy of REALISM.
 Understand the present environment (warts and all), and deal with each situation with REAL, thoughtful initiatives.
 You might not like what you see after a realistic assessment, but to deny reality, does not change reality: It simply means you are unwilling to deal with real life, on life's terms.
 You can avoid reality, but you can't avoid the consequences of avoiding reality.

 To simply deny something is happening and then go back to a solution that fits nicely into a checkbox for a report: is not running an organization - it's just mindless administration - at the peril of the school and the students combined.
-In my opinion, this is presently how greek life is run at Bloomsburg University.
+In my opinion, this is presently how Greek Life is run at Bloomsburg University.

 But those plans and each of those things are roundly rejected - in favor of the present "check-off the box" kind of admin we see in the Greek Life Office...all of which is based in "plausable deniability" and "risk management" as dictated by the University lawyers.

 Is this really how we want to run a place of higher learning?
 Put risk management above the students and all else?
 Haven't other Universities recently found themselves in a TON of trouble, for having such closed door, "circle the wagons for stability" cultures on campus?
 When you know a problems exists, and fail to address the problems in a realistic and timely manner: can you really be suprised when each little problem eventually becomes a GIANT, DANGEROUS SITUATION?

 I want my Alma Mater to dare to be exceptional.
 I want my beloved Bloomsburg to buck the trends that are presently holding back so many institutions of higher learning from actually creating outstanding individuals.
 I want my favorite State School, to be bold, and trendsetting and allow it's greek organizations some leaway in creating innovative programing that helps each become "healthy" so that the entire greek environment can flourish, and achieve all the great things I see in that kind of human potential housed behind that college on the hill, behind Carver Hall.